Jarlei3m/Gostack-Git-Repo-Storage-ReactJS/README.md

 - 💖 **Prettier** - Opinionated Code Formatter
 - 📄 **EditorConfig for VS Code** - Applies any relevant editor settings
 - 🔥 **ES7 React/Redux/GraphQL/React-Native snippets** - Snippets in ES7 with Babel plugin features
+- 💅 **vscode-styled-components** - Highlight styled components in JavaScript and TypeScript.

 Clone this repository and run the following commands inside the project folder: